chaotic-aur/pkgbuilds/README.md

 The manager is used by GitLab CI in the `schedule-package` job, scheduling packages by adding it to the build queue.
 The builder can be used by any machine capable of running the container.
 It will pick available jobs from our central Redis instance.

+## General information

+- `.SRCINFO` **needs** to be available in each PKGBUILD folder for determining current versions, dependencies and other values

 ## Options

 ### .CI_CONFIG